-Only when you get to another country, that you realised how complicated things can be sometimes, it is normal, you will face difficulties, you will find yourself in situations that you wouldn’t face if you had stayed sleeping at home.
+Only when you get to another country, that you realized how complicated things can be sometimes, it is normal, you will face difficulties, you will find yourself in situations that you wouldn’t face if you had stayed sleeping at home.

 But I can assure you that it is easier to fix a problem in English than fix one in Mandarin (Chineses might discord).

-I say this because before travelling I was a very raw person if this is even an adjective.
-What I mean here is that I didn’t know much about how life works, nowadays I’m still a dumbass but I learnt a lot during my travels, before smashing my head against the wall a couple of times, but I can say that I feel much more prepared now.
+I say this because before traveling I was a very raw person if this is even an adjective.
+What I mean here is that I didn’t know much about how life works, nowadays I’m still a dumbass but I learned a lot during my travels, before smashing my head against the wall a couple of times, but I can say that I feel much more prepared now.

 To have an idea, I didn’t even know how to catch a train!
 Seriously.
 All that idea of using machines to buy a ticket or recharge your Oyster was pretty new for me before you call me a granny, let me explain myself saying that we don’t have railways in my country, let alone machines that sell tickets!
 (And I tell you more!